entozoon/slatest/README.md

 }
 ```

-You will need to create a new theme in the Shopify admin, and get it's ID from the URL for your themeId value.
-Also, create a new private app with 'Theme templates and theme assets' permissions set to `Read and write` in its 'Admin API integration' settings, then in 'API credentials' hit Install Token and use its 'API secret key' as your appPassword value.
+You will need to create a new theme in the Shopify admin, and get it's ID from the customize URL for your themeId value.

+Also, find your way to Develop Apps to create a new private app called Slatest with the following.

+`Configuration > Admin API integration > Edit`, and enable:

+- write_themes
+- read_themes

+  `API credentials`, hit _Install Token_ and use its 'API secret key' as your `appPassword` value.

 Add yourself some `package.json` scripts such as: